-On each distribution date, the class A-5-1 certificates and class A-5-2 certificates will receive all payments received on the class A-5 notes, and the class A-IO certificates will receive all payments received on the class A-IO notes.
+On each distribution date, the class A-5-1 certificates, class A-5-2 certificates, class A-IO-1 certificates and class A-IO-2 certificates will receive all payments received on the class A-5 notes.

 Credit Enhancement

 Excess Interest.
 Excess interest is created when interest collections received on the trust student loans during a Collection Period and related investment earnings exceed the interest on the note at the related Security Interest Rates and certain fees and expenses of the trust.
 Excess interest with respect to the trust student loans is intended to provide "first loss" protection for the notes.
 Excess interest (as part of all interest collections) will be collected and deposited into the collection account and will become part of the Available Funds.
 There can be no assurance as to the rate, timing or amount, if any, of excess interest.
 The application of excess interest to the payment of principal on your securities will affect the weighted average life and yield on your investment.
 Excess interest not applied to make required distributions on any distribution date, and not deposited into the reserve account, will be paid to the owner trust certificateholders and will not be available on subsequent distribution dates to make payments on any class of the securities.